hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 8.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/8.png)

+## Problem 9

-## 9. Get all reservation info, including all details on the boats being reserved.
+> Get all reservation info, including all details on the boats being reserved.

 ```sql
 SELECT * FROM Reserves, Boats WHERE Reserves.`BID` = Boats.`BID`;